maths/moodle-qtype_stack/doc/en/Authoring/KeyVals.md

 ## Question variables {#Question_variables}

-The question variables are evaluated when a version of a question is created.
+The question variables are evaluated when a variant of a question is created.
 The displayed forms are available to all other [CASText](CASText.md) fields and the values to other parts of the question, e.g.

 * Teacher's answers in [inputs](Inputs.md) are defined in terms of question variables.
 * [Question note](Question_note.md).